f1sherman/f1sherman.github.io/_posts/2014-12-27-setting-up-my-blog-using-jekyll-and-github-pages.markdown

 layout: post
 title:  "Setting up my blog using Jekyll and GitHub Pages"
 permalink: "/setting-up-my-blog.html"
-date:   2014-12-27 20:04:49
+date:   2015-01-01 18:04:49
 categories: howto
 ---
-I was listening to a recent [Ruby Rogues][ruby-rogues] podcast on [Marketing Yourself as a Software Developer][marketing-podcast].
+Last week I was listening to a recent [Ruby Rogues][ruby-rogues] podcast on [Marketing Yourself as a Software Developer][marketing-podcast].
 During this episode [John Sonmez][sonmez-twitter], who runs the site [Simple Programmer][simple-programmer] gives some great reasons as to why you should market yourself as a software developer, as well as some excellent ways to do that.
 One of the ideas was to create a blog.
 This is something I've wanted to do for a long time, but I've never really enjoyed writing and I've always felt like it would be a chore to have to come up with topics.
 John had a great idea related to this that is simple but that I'd never thought of: just blog about what you're already doing or working on.
 I decided I'm going to give this a try.
-Normally I don't do New Year's resolutions because I find it easier to start making changes right away, but the timing is right.
-This year my New Year's resolution is going to be to write at least 10 blog posts in 2015.
+Normally I don't do New Year's resolutions, but the timing is right.
+For 2015 my New Year's resolution is going to be to write at least 10 blog posts in 2015.
 That seems pretty doable.
-So, predictably, my first post is going to be about creating my blog.
+So, predictably, my first post is about creating my blog.

 GitHub Pages
 ============

 [GitHub Pages][github-pages] seemed like a good choice for hosting my blog for a couple of reasons:

-1. I trust GitHub, and they will host my blog for free, so no messing around with a VPS or anything like that
+1. I use GitHub almost daily and they will host my blog for free, so no messing around with a VPS or anything like that
 2. They have built-in [Jekyll][jekyll] support, which is a great platform for blogging

 The initial setup with Pages was pretty simple and only took a few minutes.
 You can read the guide [here][github-pages] so I won't bore you with the details.
-After pushing my initial commit to my repository and waiting a few minutes for the changes to show up, I had a working blog at f1sherman.github.io.
+After pushing the initial commit to my repository and waiting a few minutes for the changes to show up, I had a working blog at f1sherman.github.io.

 ![Hello World](/images/hello-world.png)